jverzani/SpecialPolynomials.jl/docs/src/examples.md

 typename(Gegenbauer){2//3}(0.8⋅Cᵅ₀(x) + 1.0⋅Cᵅ₁(x) + 1.2⋅Cᵅ₂(x))
 ```

-The first uses a method from the `FastTransforms` package.
+The first uses a method from the `FastTransforms` package (when loaded).
 This package can handle polynomials of very high degree.
 It is used by default, as much as possible.
 The second uses polynomial evalution (Clenshaw evaluation) to perform the conversion.
 The third uses the structural equations for conversion, when possible, and defaults to converting through the `Polynomial` type

 ### Roots